 As the popularity in ethnic cuisine has sky-rocketed, so too have questions (and conflicts) around race, privilege, gender, immigrants and diversity.
 Chinese Southern Belle always represented more than a clever, marketing name.
 Three simple words invoke the sentimentality and nostalgia of stately plantation mansions and mint juleps on the veranda, and, at the same time, one of the most shameful, unforgettable chapters in American history.
 The debate over whether to keep or remove Confederate symbols and memorials is intense and ongoing, and goes to the heart of who we are as Southerners…and Americans.
 Against a backdrop of changing demographics, growing income inequality and agricultural and economic globalization, where does that leave us at the dinner table?

 Hungry for more?
-Inquire about our popular, custom events (we travel), Buford Highway group and corporate tours and Annual Chinese Lunar New Year Dinner.
+Inquire about our popular, custom events (we travel), Buford Highway group and corporate tours and Annual Chinese Lunar New Year Dinner in January!
 Recipes, Buddha-to-Bubba family stories, web store and Amazon for our award-winning sauces, events calendar, and cooking videos can all be found here.